Carbon monoxide and carbon dioxide are two similarly sounding gases with different properties. So what's the difference?

 In conclusion, regardless of what industry you work in, leaks and overexposure to both gases can occur around you each and every day.
 Recently publicized fatalities involving both CO2 and CO have refocused attention on the need to accurately and effectively detect and monitor for the presence of gases.

 Understanding the gases and being able to prevent potential injuries and hazards from occurring is the best preventive first step you can take.

-For additional information on CO or CO2 Sensor Solutions, please contact our technical sales team.
+For additional information on CO or CO2 solutions, please contact our technical sales team.
 We would be more than happy to assist you and help educate you on the difference between the gases, what makes them hazardous and what devices can better assist in eliminating potential injuries from occurring.
-Contact us today, at 877-67804259 or emailing us at Sales@CO2Meter.com.

 For more information, speak to a CO2Meter specialist at Sales@CO2Meter.com or (877) 678-4259.